 Online education is not just for adults.
-In the last 9 years, enrollments at online elementary schools have nearly tripled.
-Experts predict those numbers will continue to climb.
 Just as online universities have changed the way college students view their educational options, online elementary school providers are giving parents an attractive alternative to the local schoolhouse.

 Online charter schools are independent schools that are funded by the government.
 Most importantly, their classes are conducted online.
 All materials and instruction are free to students.
 In some cases, states even pay to supply personal computers and Internet connections in students' homes.
 Students complete unit exams and other state required tests to ensure they're progressing at an appropriate pace.
 Their teachers can be reached through email and phone calls, and with occasional face-to-face visits.